gitlabform/gitlabform/docs_new/index.md

 ## Why?

-* **Short and powerful syntax.** We provide a lot of features for your configurations (not programs!) thanks to the [hierarchical configuration with inheritance, merging/overwriting and additivity](main_concepts.md#hierarchical-merged-and-overridable-configuration) .
+* **Short and powerful syntax.** A lot of features with a little amount of YAML thanks to the [hierarchical configuration with inheritance, merging/overwriting and additivity](main_concepts.md#hierarchical-merged-and-overridable-configuration) .
 ```yaml
   # configuration shared by all projects in this group...
   a_group/*: